 The initiative addresses the significant impact of housing instability on families involved in the child welfare system, building on successful efforts in Minnesota and Washington.
 Existing sites in these states will continue to receive support and opportunities for additional grants and technical assistance.

 “We are thrilled to support these outstanding organizations in Alaska, Washington, and Wisconsin through our technical assistance and grant program.
-Using our KFT model and One Roof coalition, we have learned that solving racial disparities, housing instability, and child welfare system involvement that drive high costs and inequity, requires sectors and systems to co-design solutions directly with the families they serve,” said Deborah De Santis, President and CEO at CSH.
+Using our KFT model and One Roof coalition, we have learned that solving housing instability and child welfare system involvement that drive high costs requires sectors and systems to co-design solutions directly with the families they serve,” said Deborah De Santis, President and CEO at CSH.

 The selected awardees provided statements upon receiving news about technical assistance and optional grant awards.

-“We know that families below the poverty line are three times more likely to be substantiated for child maltreatment and that economic disparities and historical systemic disadvantages have fueled disproportionate child welfare system involvement among families of color; Black, Latino, and American Indian/Alaska Native (AI/AN) families are disproportionately more likely to be poor due to longstanding systemic conditions,” said Alicia Laseck, Marketing Consultant with Newcap.
-“With support from CSH grants, we will create community and systems partnerships and will work together to drive amplified, large scale, equitable change for Native American families.”
+“We know that families below the poverty line are three times more likely to be substantiated for child maltreatment and that economic differences have fueled disproportionate child welfare system involvement among families of color; Black, Latino, and American Indian/Alaska Native (AI/AN) families are disproportionately more likely to be poor due to longstanding systemic conditions,” said Alicia Laseck, Marketing Consultant with Newcap.
+“With support from CSH grants, we will create community and systems partnerships and will work together to drive amplified, large scale change for Native American families.”

 “This is a welcome opportunity to support at-risk families and youth by bringing together child welfare and housing systems to co-create solutions with those impacted by these systems.
-We look forward to leveraging the technical assistance and support to expand the state’s capacity to support families and reduce disparities, particularly among Alaska Native youth and families,” said Amanda Metivier, Director of the Child Welfare Academy.
+We look forward to leveraging the technical assistance and support to expand the state’s capacity to support families, particularly among Alaska Native youth and families,” said Amanda Metivier, Director of the Child Welfare Academy.

 ABOUT ONE ROOF